 We also observed tarpon and other fish in the crystal clear water.

 There are 6 cabins at Blue Springs which need to be reserved many months in advance through Reserve America.
 They have plenty of tent sites too.

 The cabins are clean and fully equipped and we had a great night sleep in their beds.
 Plenty of picnic tables and a handy grill and campfire ring with enough room for 7 lawn chairs.
 All appliances worked in the kitchen – oven, microwave, dishwasher and all were clean.
 I will probably bring a few of my own pots and pans next time though and a pack of 9×13 foil pans from SAMs club were indispensable as well as pre-purchased firewood because collecting firewood on-site is prohibited at all state parks.

 Beautiful scenery, relaxing weekend, great kids, multitudes of manatees… November days well spent at Blue Springs State Park

-The kids have great memories of our camping trip at Long Key State Park where we spent the weekend on an oceanfront site in the Florida Keys.
+The kids have great memories of our camping trip at Long Key State Park.
+You camp right on the ocean here in the Florida Keys.